 Be Passionate In What You Do

-You are own you life, don’t keep blaming someone else for your situation.
+You own your life, don’t keep blaming someone else for your situation.
 Life is really about moving on, irrespective of what you are facing.
 Celebrate and build your life.